Shambhavigantla/Voting_dApp_ZK/README.md

 # Blockchain Voting Application - Prototype

 ## Still working on it.
-Open for collaboration.
+I just wanted to let you know that open for collaboration.

 ## Overview
 This project is a functional prototype of a secure, transparent electronic voting system built on the Ethereum blockchain.
 It demonstrates the core mechanics of a decentralized application (dApp) for voting, including admin-based voter registration, on-chain vote casting, and real-time result tallying.